cloudmesh/classes/docs/source/ubuntu.rst

 Development Configuration
 -------------------------

-The documenation on how to configure the virtual machine and installmany useful programs is posted at:
+The documentation on how to configure the virtual machine and install many useful programs is posted at:

 * https://github.com/cloudmesh/ansible-cloudmesh-ubuntu-xenial

-You simply have to execute the following commands in the teraminal of the virtual machine.
+You simply have to execute the following commands in the terminal of the virtual machine.
 In order to eliminate confusion with other terminals, we use the prefix `vm> $` to indicate any command that is to be started on the virtual machine.
 Otherwise it is clear from the